xp-dojo/xp-dojo/site/src/main/tut/docs/contributing.md

 * Specific instructions for the session.
 This is the 'ask'
 * Background material / educational content
 * Additional reading references
+* Licence summary (see below)

 ### INSTRUCTORS.md

 The instructor's README is more like the project page for the repository.
-It's more appropriate to list questions and memory joggers here as the audience is contributors and instructors.
-This should be the place we capture notes about running the seession and any trouble shooting recipes we've come up with.
+It's more relaxed as the audience is contributors and instructors.
+This should be the place we capture notes about running the session and any trouble shooting recipes we've come up with.
 Empathise with someone coming back to teach the session not having done so for several months.

 Appropriate content: